 What is meditation?

+Meditation can get a bad name and some people have an allergic reaction to the idea of meditating.
+But most meditation is just focussing your mind on a single thing so the monkey mind isn't just overthinking everything.
 Meditation is basically conscious relaxation.
 What that means is that you are purposefully relaxing your body by concentrating on it.
 Just like when you exercise you focus on what you are doing trying to maintain a good form.
 When you are meditating you are focussing on good mental form focussing on your breath or letting go of tension in muscles.

 Meditation is too hard!!